piotr-oles/redux-executor/README.md

 dispatch(fetchPosts(this.state.page));
 ```
 So what is the difference between executor and thunk?
 With executors you have separation between side-effect _request_ and
 side-effect _call_.
-It means that you can omit second phase and don't call side-effect (if you not bind executor to the store).
+It means that you can omit second phase and not call side-effect (if you not bind executor to the store).
 With this design it's very easy to write unit tests.
 If you use [Redux DevTools](https://github.com/gaearon/redux-devtools)
 it will be also easier to debug - all commands will be logged in debugger.